stereobooster/react-snap/Readme.md

 ## Features

 - Does not depend on React.
-The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with create-react-app.
+The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with `create-react-app`.
 Actually, it works with any technology.
 Thinking about changing the name.
 - Enables SEO (google, duckduckgo...) and SMO (twitter, facebook...) for SPA.
 - Works out-of-the-box with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
 - Uses real browser behind the scene, so no issue with unsupported HTML5 features, like WebGL or Blobs.